Automated Tag Configuration

 Create, Edit, Remove, or Override an Expression

-For all of the above, right-click on the parameter in the tag's configuration dialog.
+For all of the these actions, right-click on the parameter in the tag's configuration dialog.
 Your choices will vary depending on whether you add the expression to the name parameter (start conditions only), area parameter (which can inherit from its parent), and whether the tag is part of a user-defined type (where changes are considered overrides).

-"Reset to Default", seen in all the following examples, is not about expressions but rather for resetting a parameter to its default value if there was one.
+(1) "Reset to Default", seen in all the following examples, is not about expressions but rather for resetting a parameter to its default value if there was one.
 For example: in a driver tag, the port configuration defaults to [*Port] (ancestor relative path) but you might have changed it to absolute path.
 "Reset to Default" gives you an easy way to change it back.

 Name field.